fabiofranzese/Memento/README.md

 Here are a few demos of the prototype:

-- Scrolling on the map and tapping on a pin to see its details.
+- Scrolling on the map and tapping on a pin to see its details

 ![](https://github.com/fabiofranzese/Memento/blob/main/demos/demo_map.gif)

-- Pin list view and searching for a pin.
+- Pin list view and searching for a pin

 ![](https://github.com/fabiofranzese/Memento/blob/main/demos/demo_search.gif)

-- Adding a new pin and attaching a note and images.
+- Adding a new pin and attaching a note and images

 ![](https://github.com/fabiofranzese/Memento/blob/main/demos/demo_add.gif)